miles-no/gather-your-party-with-svelte/workshop-tasks.md

 #### Goal

-- The variable `race` should be exposed in the component RaceSelect
+- Changing the race selector should update the character data, see the 'Character Debug' panel for details.
+(See hint 1a)
 - Changing the race of the character should be reflected in the parent component.

 #### Links